ProteinCalc Logo

 Who This Meal Plan Is For

 This guide is for adults using a GLP-1 or related incretin medication under medical supervision who want practical food structure.
-It is not a medication guide, dose guide, or promise that protein alone prevents every body-composition change.
+It is not a medication guide, dose guide, or promise that protein alone handles every body-composition change.
 The food goal is narrower and more useful: make it easier to eat enough protein, calories, fluid, and fiber when appetite is low and meals become smaller.

 The plan is especially useful if you start the day with good intentions but end up eating a few bites of random food because nothing sounds appealing.
 That pattern is common on GLP-1 medications because delayed gastric emptying and appetite suppression can make normal portion sizes feel heavy.
 Smaller meals are not a problem by themselves; the problem is when smaller meals become protein-light and nutrient-light.